-Some courses may not be available to Incoming Exchange students.
-These include Fine Arts (studio art) courses, many teacher education courses, 200 level LAWS courses, Journalism courses, courses in MBA and other Executive Development Programmes, distance courses, clinical practice courses and Social Work field work courses.
-Some Physical Education and Sport Coaching courses also require police checks to be supplied.
-If you need to know in advance whether you are able to take a particular course, please include a course list in your Incoming Exchange application.
+Some courses may not be available to Inbound Exchange students which inclulde the following.
+If you need to know in advance whether you are able to take a particular course, please include a course list in your Inbound Exchange application.

 Some other courses are limited entry and may have additional entry requirements.
 Please contact the International Mobility Co-ordinator if you have enquiries about course restrictions.

-Students wishing to study Civil and Natural Resource Engineering should provide a list of intended courses with their application.
+Students wishing to study Engineering should provide a list of intended courses with their application.